 It is very important to consult with your doctor before beginning any kind of exercise program after a concussion.
 Teenagers may be especially enthusiastic about returning to their normal activity, including sports, after a head injury.
 However, the risk of developing symptoms like chronic headaches, concentration problems and attention difficulties are very real after a concussion.

-If you or a loved one have suffered a brain injury in a car accident, talk to an Atlanta car accident attorney at the Katz Law Firm, and determine whether you have legal options for a claim for damages.
+If you or a loved one have suffered a brain injury in a car accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine whether you have legal options for a claim for damages.
 A brain injury claim must include compensation for not just short-term medical expenses, but also the long-term medical expenses that you can expect to incur after the injury.
 Additionally, a brain injury can impact your ability to earn at the level that you were earning at before the injury, and therefore, it is important to account for such loss of income in your claim as well.
 Talk to a lawyer at our firm, and discuss your case.